 Generally, you can only drive your car for a short period with an engine warning light highlighted, but only as long as the car is still driving in a normal fashion.
 However, any warning light means the car and its diagnostic system has found some underlying fault that needs to be addressed as soon as possible.
 The underlying problem can’t be thoroughly checked unless the vehicle is taken to a dealer of a verified garage for a diagnostic check.

 If you do have a malfunctioning engine, there may be initial warning signs.
-The mpg or RPMs of the car may change, the car may drive erratically which could be a fuel or exhaust system problem.
+The mpg or RPMs of the car may change, and the car may drive erratically which could be a fuel or exhaust system problem.

 Some reports say that driving your car for a few days can get rid of an engine malfunction light warning.
 However, any engine warning lights could be the start of a more serious issue.
 Therefore, a quick inspection can potentially save time and money down the road.

 A Ford Focus engine malfunction can happen on a new Focus vehicle to older models.
-A fault can be down to a false negative, ECU fault, small electrical faults, or more serious mechanical problems.
+A fault can be down to a false negative, an ECU fault, small electrical faults, or more serious mechanical problems.
 Diagnostic tools will be needed to read more serious problems, but simple fixes like a regular oil change can be easily carried out.

 If you don’t have the skills or equipment yourself to fix a problem, then it’s always wise to take your vehicle to a local dealer or garage.